MRM Diversity Digest

 “As a learning environment that fosters socially responsible citizens who are lifelong learners and problem solvers, Many Rivers Montessori aspires to be a multicultural community with a welcoming spirit.”—Excerpt from MRM’s Diversity Statement, posted in full on the school’s home page.

-MRM’s Diversity, Equity and Inclusion Committee (DEI) meets the third Tuesday of every month, at the Jefferson Campus.
-Our next gathering is May 22 at 6:00 PM.
+MRM’s Diversity, Equity and Inclusion Committee (DEI) meets monthly, generally the third Tuesday at the Jefferson Campus.
+Our next meeting is January 16 from 6:00-8:00 PM.
 All are welcome!
-Please email email@example.com for more info.
+Please email firstname.lastname@example.org for more info.

 Around the Twin Ports

 Thursday, January 11 - Monday, January 15.
 Birth of a New Nation.
 A series of events honoring the life and legacy of Reverend Dr. Martin Luther King, Jr. Here’s a brief schedule of events (all in Duluth):

 Thurs.
 1/11, Mayoral Reception | 6pm@ AICHO, 202 W 2nd Street

 Fri.
 1/12, Rhythm & Hues | 5:30pm Meal & 7pm Show Peace UCC, 1111 N 11th Ave E *DEI JL*

 Sat.
 1/13, Youth Nation | 12pm - 4pm, Denfeld High School Auditorium, 401 N 44th Ave W

 Sun.
 1/14 Inter-Faith Worship Service | 5pm, First Presbyterian Church 300 E 2nd St *DEI JL*